tfiers/phd/_sources/index.md

 snakeviz temp.profile
 ```

+Two more useful magics:
-`$$time` simply times the run duration of a code block.
+- `$$time` simply times the run duration of a code block.

-`$$timeit` repeatedly runs a code block to get accurate timing results and statistics.
+- `$$timeit` repeatedly runs a code block to get accurate timing results and statistics.